 Expectations are high these days, and that’s because great customer service has become synonymous with, well, service.
 That’s because so many disruptors like Amazon or Uber raised the standard everywhere, not just in their specific industries.
 They didn’t upgrade the product itself (e.g. Amazon is, essentially, an online retailer like thousands of others; Uber is a technology company with its hand in food delivery and taxi services) but they did enhance the way people access these services.

-They made it incredibly easy, emphasising convenience through small tweaks, like one-click orders and driver tracking.
+They made it incredibly easy, emphasizing convenience through small tweaks, like one-click orders and driver tracking.
 They then coupled these friction smoothing details with excellent customer service, and, as a result, made billions.

 The CX Lead reports that: “74% of consumers will ditch a brand if they find the purchasing process to be too complicated.”
 To build on that: “we all know it’s much easier and more costly to lose a customer than to gain one” (HSO Innovation), but by paying attention to the finer details and addressing the basic needs of your customers, you can encourage them to stay.